-The challenges of Corporate Social Responsibility and its real purpose started from the beginning of its development (Latapí Agudelo et al., 2019).
-However, there have been different definitions and perceptions of its true meaning.
+The challenge of corporate social responsibility and its real purpose started from the beginning of its development (Latapí Agudelo et al., 2019).
+There have been different definitions and perceptions of its true meaning.
 One of the scholars who discussed the main purpose of CSR was Friedman (1962), who strongly supported that the sole responsibility of companies is to increase the profits of shareholders and owners (Jahn & Brühl, 2018).
-For Friedman and his supporters, CSR is not the responsibility of companies since these are considered issues to be resolved by the free market and even if it cannot intervene, it is of a legal and governmental nature.
-The same opinion is shared by Davis (1973), who also expressed his own view against CSR while arguing that companies are incapable of organizing social actions due to lack of appropriate means.
-This is because business executives are more focused on financial issues and do not have the appropriate training to take on social responsibilities.
-In conclusion, he questioned that if companies have enough power, why give them the opportunity for more.
-Nevertheless, the theory of Hayek (1969) argues that any CSR action within a business can mislead it from its core objectives.
-Brummer (1991) examines various approaches to CSR definitions and proposes some relevant types of corporate behavior.
+For Friedman and his supporters, CSR is not the responsibility of companies, as these are considered issues to be resolved by the free market, and even if it cannot intervene, it is of a legal and governmental nature.
+The same opinion shares Davis (1973) who also expressed his own view against CSR, arguing that companies are incapable of organizing social actions due to a lack of appropriate means, as business executives are more focused on financial issues and do not have the appropriate training to take on social responsibilities.
+In conclusion, he questioned that if companies have enough power, why to give them the opportunity for more.
+Still, one theory is that of Hayek (1969), who argues that any CSR action within a business can mislead it from its core objectives.
+Brummer (1991) examines various approaches to CSR definitions proposing some relevant types of corporate behavior.
 He starts from voluntary acts that go beyond the legal framework of the company and continues with the execution of actions under the conditions of responsibility of each company.
 He also refers to the theory of "social contract" and "social legitimacy", arguing that few companies can compete with these theories (Steiner & Steiner, 2000).
-Another well-founded theory of Kotler and Lee (2005) reveals that CSR signifies the improvement and commitment of society through business processes, which refers to the obligation of companies to undertake voluntary acts that are not based on law and rules.
+Another well-founded theory for Kotler and Lee (2005) is that CSR signifies the improvement and commitment of society through business processes, referring to the obligation of companies to undertake voluntary acts and not acts and actions according to law and rules.

-Considering the increasing importance of CSR practices in the way businesses conduct themselves and the rising trend of adopting such practices and communicating them to the stakeholders involved, the knowledge produced about corporate CSR practices can help in the creation and enrichment of best practices.
-This can be communicated and advertised to the wider population of the country's businesses (Sahinidis & Kavoura, 2014).
-Therefore, it is concluded that companies deliberately delimit CSR actions and its importance is not so familiar to the citizens.
-As a result, it is treated with suspiciousness even though they defend this initiative.
+Considering the increasing importance of CSR practices in the way businesses conduct themselves and the rising trend of adopting such practices and communicating them to the stakeholders involved, the knowledge produced about corporate CSR practices can help in the creation and enrichment of best practices which can then be communicated and advertised to the wider population of the country's businesses (Sahinidis & Kavoura, 2014).
+Therefore, we conclude that on the one hand companies deliberately delimit CSR actions, on the other hand, its importance is not so familiar to the citizens, and as a result of which they treat it with suspiciousness, although they defend this initiative.
 The ultimate goal is not to judge the philosophy of CSR, but to give a general view of how both citizens and businesses perceive it.
 This view externalizes the difficulty faced by Greek companies not only in including CSR in their actions, but also in convincing society that they can manage to operate in this way.

-2.2.
-CSR in Banking Sector
+2.2 CSR in the banking sector